-- 7.6 There are no known or identified abnormal development costs which would undermine the ability of this site to pay appropriate contributions towards infrastructure either through Community Infrastructure Levy (CIL) or Section 106.
+- 7.6 There are no known or identified abnormal development costs which will undermine the ability of this site to pay appropriate contributions towards infrastructure either through Community Infrastructure Levy (CIL) or Section 1069, or a combination of both.
 The costs of providing a new junction on Link Road have been included in the viability assessment of the site carried out to inform the development of CIL.
 The main items identified to be funded as a result of the impact of the proposed development from either a Section 106 agreement or CIL include: - Affordable housing provision will be in accordance with the details in the Housing section of the development principles and the Council's Affordable Housing SPD.
 The individual composition of the tenure will be determined at the time of the application; - Junction arrangements from the site onto Link Road this is expected to be in the form of a roundabout.
-Precise configuration to be determined following advice from the Highway Authority at the planning application stage. - Other local junction improvements as advised by the Highway Authority; - Contributions towards sustainable transport as advised by the Passenger Transport unit at the County Council; - Improvements to the footpath and lighting along Margaret Lloyd Park to improve safety and security of links from the site to the facilities at Henry Wells Square; - Education contributions for local primary school provision and other educational needs; - Healthcare contributions for local services as advised by NHS Hertfordshire; and - Contribution towards improved community facilities at Henry Wells Square to help mitigate the impact of an increased local population on the existing neighbourhood centre in Grovehill and improve local facilities.
+Precise configuration to be determined following advice from the Highway Authority at the planning application stage. - Other local junction improvements as advised by the Highway Authority; - Contributions towards sustainable transport as advised by the Passenger Transport unit at the County Council; - Improvements to the footpath and lighting along Margaret Lloyd Park to improve safety and security of links from the site to the facilities at Henry Wells Square;

-&lt;sup>2 It is anticipated that CIL will be in place at the time the application is submitted, however in the event of any changes to legislation Section 106 agreements will be used to secure funding for infrastructure requirements.
+9 The Council's CIL charging regime was adopted in February 2015 and implemented on 1st July 2015.
+In the event of any changes to legislation, Section 106 agreements will be used to secure funding for infrastructure requirements.